Barbell Bench Press

 What muscles does the Barbell Bench Press work?

-The Barbell Bench Press primarily targets the Triceps.
-Supporting muscles include Shoulders, Chest.
+The Barbell Bench Press primarily targets the Chest.
+Supporting muscles include Shoulders, Triceps, Serratus.

 Is the Barbell Bench Press a compound or isolation exercise?